What's Cookin' Doc?: Analysis

 The subtext of the short is the self-consciousness of Warner Bros.
 Cartoons about their then-lack of success at the Academy Awards.
 The studio had yet to win an Academy Award for Best Animated Short Film.
 The clips from Hiawatha's Rabbit Hunt (1941) allude to this subtext.
 It was a former nominee for the award and had lost to Lend a Paw (1941).

 The live-action film footage was derived from the film A Star Is Born (1937).
 Footage depict the footprints of the stars at the Chinese Theatre, and nightlife at the Trocadero and the Cocoanut Grove.

 The premise of the film is that Bugs Bunny is competing for the Academy Award for Best Actor.
 He demonstrates his acting ability by transforming into Jerry Colonna, Bing Crosby, Cecil B. DeMille, Katharine Hepburn, and Edward G. Robinson.
 As the announcer lists the winner's traits, Bugs transforms to illustrate that they all apply to him: dramatic acting, refined comedy, skill at character roles, and prowess as a screen lover.
 He demonstrates his character acting by becoming Frankenstein's monster and his romantic acting by changing into Charles Boyer and romancing a carrot.

 Bugs campaigns for the award by addressing the people in the movie audience.
 His methods of campaigning include dispensing cigars, drum beating, and glad-handing.
 He thus earns a booby prize, a second-class award reminiscent of the miniature Oscars awarded to Snow White and the Seven Dwarfs (1937).
 The implication is that awards are not won by the most talented and deserving, but those capable of lobbying.

-The short includes a subtle reference to World War II.
+The short includes a subtle reference to World War II, and the broader usage of cartoons as war propaganda.
 There is a newspaper headline announcing the Academy Awards.
-A sub-headline on the same page reads "Jap Cruiser Blown Up".
-This is a reference to the contemporary Imperial Japanese Navy.
+A sub-headline on the same page reads "Jap Cruiser Blown Up", a reference to the contemporary Imperial Japanese Navy.
 Another sub-headline notes, "Adolph Hitler commits suicide".
+This was wishful thinking, as he did not actually do so until April 1945.